Get alerts of updates about «The Dynamics of Family Conflict Study»

-In order to get a better understanding of the association between living situation and children's well-being, it is important to ask how different family members experience family interactions and relations.
-In the Dynamics of Family Conflict Study, we ask mothers, fathers and their joint children (aged 0-15 years) across different family settings about how they experience their family and their everyday life.
+To get a better understanding of the association between family dynamics and children's well-being, it is important to ask how different family members experience family interactions and relations.
+In the Dynamics of Family Conflict Study, we ask mothers, fathers, and their joint children (aged 0-17 years) across different family settings about how they experience their family and everyday life.

-The main goal of The Dynamics of Family Conflict Study is to generate knowledge that can provide authorities, relevant services, parents and families with:
+The main goal of The Dynamics of Family Conflict Study is to generate knowledge that can provide authorities, relevant services, parents, and families with knowledge-based advice:

-- Better advice on how parents can meet their children's needs when the family goes through difficult times
+- on how parents can meet their children's needs when the family goes through difficult periods and crisis

-- Better advice on how children can be heard in matters that concern them
+- on how children can be heard in matters that concern them

-- Better advice on custody arrangements for children when parents separate
+- advice on custody arrangements for children when parents separate

-The Dynamics of Family Conflict Study started in December 2017, and the recruitment of participants was completed in the summer of 2019.
+The Dynamics of Family Conflict Study started in December 2017, and participant recruitment was completed in the summer of 2019.
 In total, around 2800 families participate in the study.
-We particularly wanted to find out more about children’s and parents’ well-being in families going through difficult times or in families where parents are separating or where the parents live apart.
-Therefore, we recruited a large group of families that have been that have been in contact with a family counselling office for help with family related problems, for mandatory parental mediation during relationship dissolution, or for guidance on how to collaborate better as parents after relationship dissolution.
+A key goal was to generate new knowledge about children’s and parents’ well-being in families going through difficult times or in families where parents are separating or where they live apart.
+Therefore, we recruited families that were in contact with a family counselling office for help with either family related problems, for mandatory parental mediation during relationship dissolution, or for guidance on how to collaborate better as parents after relationship dissolution.

-Right after recruitment mothers, fathers and children above the age of 12 filled in an electronic questionnaire.
+Immediately after the recruitment, mothers, fathers, and children above the age of 12 years completed an online questionnaire.
 Trained interviewers interviewed children between 7 and 11 years of age.
-For children between 0 and 6 years of age, we asked a kindergarten or school teacher to fill in a questionnaire about the child.
+For children between 0 and 6 years of age, we asked a kindergarten or school-teacher to fill in a questionnaire about the child.